 Conventional content analysis is commonly used where a study’s main intention is to appoint a certain incident.
 It is usually applied when research on the topic is limited.

-When using conventional analysis, researchers don’t use fixed categories.
+- When using conventional analysis, researchers don’t use fixed categories.
 Instead, they let the categories and their labels flow from the literature.
-Meanwhile, they engage themselves in the data to allow new observations to develop.
+They may also engage themselves in the data to allow new observations to develop.

-After that, codes are organised into groups and the grouping system is done based on how codes relate to each other.
-The grouping’s main aim is to group codes into meaningful clusters.
+- After that, codes are organised into groups and the grouping system is done based on how codes relate to each other.
+The main aim of this part is to group codes into meaningful clusters.

 Directed Content Analysis

-Prior research would also support the development of the research question and provide predictions about the key variables and the links between them.
+Prior research will support the development of the research question and provide predictions about the key variables and the links between them.
 As a result, this can help in finding the first coding scheme.

-If the research objective is to classify and sort all cases of the incident examined, then reading and highlighting all data that seems to represent the needed reactions is considered the best solution.
+- First strategy: If the research objective is to classify and sort all cases of the incident, then reading and highlighting all of the data that seems to represent the needed reactions is considered the best solution.

-The step that follows is to label all highlighted information by the initial codes.
+- The researcher will label all highlighted information by the initial codes.
 Any data that could not be coded from the coding scheme would be given a new code.

-The second strategy that can be used in directed content analysis starts with immediate labelling using the predetermined codes.
+- Second strategy: This method can be used in directed content analysis starting with immediate labelling using the predetermined codes.
 In this case, the researcher is confident that initial coding will not bias the action of picking out relevant text.

-Through the process, information that could not be given code is recognised and analysed later to decide if they represent a new category in the coding scheme.
+- Through the process, information that could not be given code is recognised and analysed later to decide if it represents a new category in the coding scheme.